Woodwork bench build

 Last month I was at my local Habitat for Humanity ReStore on a Monday and they had just got in about twenty, old, made in England, Record #52E quick release vises.

-They were priced at $35.00 each and I am happy to say that two of them followed me home.
-The rest had all sold by Friday
+They were priced at $35.00 each and I am happy to say that two of them followed me home. :D The rest had all sold by Friday

 I think they must have come from a local high school that was torn down this summer, (replaced by two new high schools).

-Anyway here is the obligatory picture.
 One is cleaned up oiled and mounted on the bench but still needs wooden faces for the jaws.

 I am thinking the other will be a face vise once it is back in good order.